Dredging in shallow lakes 2.

 What shall we do with the dredged sediment?

 International experiences and good practices for the disposal and utilisation of sludge at large shallow lakes

 May 6, 2021

-As the continuation of the online seminar on sediment dredging experiences and practices at large shallow lakes (organised in March 16, 2021), we are pleased to inform you that the Lake Balaton Development Coordination Agency, Hungary, organizes an other online event in May 6, 2021, to where we would like to invite you.
+As the continuation of the online seminar on sediment dredging experiences and practices at large shallow lakes (organised in March 16, 2021), the Lake Balaton Development Coordination Agency, Hungary, organized an other online event in May 6, 2021.

 In shallow lakes, sediments play an extremely important role in the nutrient cycling.
 As a result of high external loads of nutrients in the past, sediments became storages of such substances.
 Removal of the most active, most polluted surface sediment layer (10-30 cm) by thin layer dredging is a common technique in water quality/eutrophication control.
 In addition to overall water quality improvement of a shallow lake, dredging may contribute to providing better quality and utility value for beaches and small-boat harbours.

 In the previous seminar, we reviewed the scientific background of sediment dredging in shallow lakes, and the experiences at Lake Balaton and good dredging practices from abroad.
-This time, we would like to focus on the disposal and utilisation of removed sediment.
-In the seminar, firstly we will briefly introduce the current situation at Lake Balaton and, as an international outlook, the current situation at Laguna de Bay in the Philippines.
-Then we will review the concerns and questions about the disposal of sediment, and introduce some alternative solutions and technologies available for the utilisation of sediment based on international experiences.
-In addition, we would also like to analyse whether dredging can provide a permanent solution for keeping good water quality in long-term.
+This time, we focused on the disposal and utilisation of removed sediment.
+In the seminar, firstly we briefly introduced the current situation at Lake Balaton and, as an international outlook, the current situation at Laguna de Bay in the Philippines.
+Then we reviewed the concerns and questions about the disposal of sediment, and introduced some alternative solutions and technologies available for the utilisation of sediment based on international experiences.
+In addition, we aimed to analyse whether dredging can provide a permanent solution for keeping good water quality in long-term.

 9.00 – 9.30 Joining to the online seminar